ViralNotPrasad/DiscourseVisualizer-/README.md

 * flask/app.py - Main logic of the front end flask web application, which handles routing, loading data from pickled dictionary *finaldict.pickle*, time logging, and data collection about user clicks, etc.
-* Form_Results_Processing.ipynb - processes the results of the form
 * flask/templates/* - Contains the html code for the pages

 * flask/static/* - contains the static images, and the css files